fruit-bat/pico-zxspectrum/README.md

 * Kempston and Sinclair joystick emulation

 ## Supported Boards
-Click on the images below for mnore inforation about a particular board...
+Click on the images below for mnore information about a particular board...

 The idea of this project is for it to be relatively easy to breadboard or prototype in some way.
 It's just for fun and not a highly accurate emulation; hopefully it is good enough to be enjoyable.